Law

 What Does Leviticus 7:5 Mean?

-The law in Leviticus 7:5 defines how the fat of a guilt offering must be burned on the altar as a food offering with a pleasing aroma to the Lord.
-This act was part of the priest's duty, showing honor to God by giving Him what was uniquely His.
-All fat from sacrificial animals was reserved for God, emphasizing its sacredness and value in worship.
+The law in Leviticus 7:5 defines how the priest must burn the fat of sacrifices on the altar as a food offering to the Lord, creating a pleasing aroma.
+This act was part of Israel’s worship, showing honor to God with the best parts of the animal.
+All fat was reserved for God, as He claimed it for Himself.

 Leviticus 7:5